-FIRST AMENDMENT TO SEPARATION AND CONSULTING AGREEMENT
+FIRST AMENDMENT TO CONSULTING AGREEMENT

-This First Amendment to the Separation and Consulting Agreement (the "Amendment") is entered into as of May 21, 2021 among Chase C. Leavitt ("Consultant") and Lineage Cell Therapeutics, Inc., ("Lineage") (collectively, the "Parties").
+This First Amendment to the Consulting Agreement (the "Amendment") is entered into as of July 20, 2021 among Brandi L. Roberts, ("Consultant") and Lineage Cell Therapeutics, Inc., ("Lineage") (collectively, the "Parties").

-WHEREAS, the parties have previously entered into that certain Separation and Consulting Agreement, dated March 29, 2021 (the "Agreement");
+WHEREAS, the Parties have previously entered into that certain Separation and Consulting Agreement, dated January 20, 2021 (the "Agreement");

-WHEREAS, the Parties desire to amend the Agreement in accordance with the Amendment.
+WHEREAS, the Parties desire to amend sections of the Agreement.